-Effective January 1, 2015 and up to December 31, 2022, MVC's production of copper concentrates is being conducted under a tolling agreement with DET under which title to the copper concentrates produced by MVC remains with DET and MVC earns tolling revenue.
+Effective January 1, 2015 and up to December 31, 2022, MVC's production of copper concentrates is being conducted under a tolling agreement with DET under which title to the copper concentrates produced by MVC remains with DET and MVC earns tolling revenue, calculated as the gross value of copper produced at applicable market prices, net of notional items (treatment and refining charges, DET copper royalties and transportation costs).

-As of December 31, 2016, the Company had two employees at its head office in Vancouver and MVC had 309 employees at its operations in Chile.
-The Company also retains 2 subcontractors in Vancouver and MVC retains contractors with 587 employees in Chile.
+As of December 31, 2017, Amerigo had two employees and two contractors at its head office in Vancouver, Canada and MVC had 291 employees and 42 contractors employing 611 employees at its operations in Chile, including contractors and their employees in respect of the Cauquenes Phase Two expansion.
 All aspects of the Company's business require specialized skill and knowledge, particularly with respect to the areas of engineering and tailings processing, and legal and accounting services.
-The Company has found that it is able to locate and retain employees and contractors with such specialized skills and knowledge.
+The Company has been able to locate and retain employees and contractors with such specialized skills and knowledge.